Authors are listed alphabetically by first name.

 Kathy Ashby Merry pursued her calling to the world of church work after retiring, at age 42 from a 15-year business career.

-Kay Kotan is director of Congregational Development for the Susquehanna Annual Conference of the United Methodist Church.
+Kay Kotan is Director of the Office of Equipping Vital Congregations for the Susquehanna Annual Conference of the United Methodist Church.
 A credentialed coach, church consultant, speaker, and author, she served on the Missouri Conference's Healthy Church Initiative Executive Team.
-Her recent book, Small Church Checkup, is available at Upper Room Books, Cokesbury, and Amazon.
+Her recent book with coauthor Blake Bradford, Impact!
+Reclaiming the Call of Lay Ministry (Market Square Publishing Company, 2018), is available at Cokesbury and Amazon.

 Keith Anderson is pastor at Upper Dublin Lutheran Church near Philadelphia and author of the recently published The Digital Cathedral: Networked Ministry in a Wireless World (Morehouse Publishing, 2015)